Schrese/SprintChallengeAppliedJavascript/README.md

 1. What is the DOM?

+It is the Document Object Model, and is the tree-like structure of a website

 2. What is an event?

+An event is something that the user does to interact with the page

 3. What is an event listener?

+An event listener is how we tell the website to listen for specific actions that the user can take in order to interact with the page

 4. Why would we convert a NodeList into an Array?

+We would do this so that we can use .for each and .map

 5. What is a component?

 ### Git Set up